First images for Jordan Peele’s Nope tease a mysterious skyward menace

-The actors in Jordan Peele’s new horror movie, Nope, obviously didn’t heed the advice of Adam McKay’s Don’t Look Up.
+The actors in Jordan Peele’s new horror movie – simply known as Nope– obviously didn’t heed the advice of Adam McKay’s Don’t Look Up.

 As part of a blink-and-you’ll-miss-it teaser for the upcoming title – which is slated for release on July 22, 2022 – actors Steven Yeun, Daniel Kaluuya and Keke Palmer can be seen looking up to the heavens in disbelief at… something.